 Lean and mean

-VigilantBear is lightweight and won’t slow down your browsing.
-However, any services that require an active connection could experience an interruption if you lose your TunnelBear connection.
+VigilantBear is lightweight, won’t slow down your browsing and is available for macOS, Windows and Android.
+A note on use though, any services that require an active connection could experience an interruption if you lose your TunnelBear connection.

 If you haven’t already enabled the feature, on Mac, you can find it in Settings, Preferences, Security.
 On Windows, click the gear icon, then the Security tab and tick the VigilantBear option from there.
 And you can find it on Android by hitting the three lines in the top left hand corner, then Options and selecting VigilantBear in the list.